MNiMORPH/MNiMORPH.github.io/_pages/index.md

 ## Our Work and Goals

 **MNiMORPH** is a collaboration between the **University of Minnesota – Twin Cities** and **Minnesota State University, Mankato**.
-This colloaboration bridges the flagship campuses in the state and land grant university systems in Minnesota to develop a regional collaboration focused on understanding landscape evolution, long- and short-term river-system change, deglacial and peri/paraglacial systems, and coupled human-enviornment interactions (e.g. land use practices, natural hazards, climate change, geoarcheology) in the upper Midwest and beyond.
+This colloaboration bridges Earth Science-focused programs and laboratories at the flagship campuses in the state and land grant university systems in Minnesota.
+As such, MNiMORPH is a regional collaboration focused on understanding landscape evolution, long- and short-term river-system change, deglacial and peri/paraglacial systems, and coupled human-environment interactions (e.g. land use practices, natural hazards, climate change, geoarcheology) in the upper Midwest and beyond.

 We approach geomorphology and, broadly, the science of Earth's surface as the essential link between climate, human activities, geodynamic processes, Earth history, and the environment in which we live.
 Our group approaches scientific inquiry:
 1. to encourage and foster equity, diversity, and inclusion in Earth Science,
 2. with a broad eye towards interdisciplinary knowledge and in the spirit of open-minded inquiry in Earth System Science,
 3. through precise physical and mathematical approaches to build and operationalize theory,
-4. and by connecting and refining theory through fostering the disciplinary tradition of field work via utilizing state-of-the-science field and laboratory-based methodologies.
+4. and by connecting and refining theory through furthering the disciplinary tradition of field investigation via utilization of state-of-the-science field and laboratory-based methodologies.

 ### University of Minnesota